Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 State & National Parks

-Our state parks include Smith Rock State Park, home to unique rock formations along the Crooked River; Pilot Butte State Scenic Viewpoint, which boasts 360-degree views of Cascade peaks, the expansive high desert, and the city of Bend; and Tumalo State Park, where you can camp in a forested high-desert environment near the Deschutes River.
+State and national parks cover every corner of Central Oregon.
+Smith Rock State Park is home to unique rock formations along the Crooked River, Pilot Butte State Scenic Viewpoint promises 360-degree views from its pancake-flat summit, Prineville Reservoir State Park delivers clear night skies and epic stargazing, and Tumalo State Park invites visitors to camp in a forested high-desert environment near the Deschutes River.

 Learn more about national parks and state parks in Central Oregon.